Classical r-matrices of two and three dimensional Lie super-bialgebras and their Poisson-Lie supergroups: Definitions and notations

 and if we denote $r=r^{ij}X_i \otimes X_j$, then $r_{12}= r^{ij}X_i \otimes X_j \otimes 1$, $r_{13}= r^{ij}X_i \otimes 1 \otimes X_j$ and $r_{23}= r^{ij}1 \otimes X_i \otimes X_j$.
-A solution of the CYBE is often called a {\em classical r-matrix}.
+A solution of the CYBE is often called a {\em classical r-matrix}.\\

-$b$) if $r$ is a solution of CYBE such that $r_{12} + r_{21}$ is a ${\bf g}$ invariant element of ${\bf g}\otimes{\bf g}$, then the coboundary Lie super-bialgebra is said to be {\em quasi-triangular}.
-Moreover, if the super symmetric part of $r$ is invertible, then $r$ is called {\em factorizable}.
+B.~ if $r$ is a solution of CYBE such that $r_{12} + r_{21}$ is a ${\bf g}$ invariant element of ${\bf g}\otimes{\bf g}$, then the coboundary Lie super-bialgebra is said to be {\em quasi-triangular}.
+Moreover, if the super symmetric part of $r$ is invertible, then $r$ is called {\em factorable}.

 \goodbreak